 To help with protection and to provide greater coverage many fishing sunglasses are offered in 8-base frame design.
 An 8-base frame is another way to say it has a wrap-around design with thicker temples.
 Thick temples make sure the sunlight, wind, and various debris does not enter your eyesight at any time.
 The ocean is known for having storms and is not always providing a smooth ride.
 An 8-base frame will enable the frame and lenses to wrap on your face and feel like they aren’t there.
 Knowing your sunglasses are secured to your face allows you to focus on the task at hand and make sure you reel in the big one for the day.

 We mentioned it before and we will keep talking about it, the ocean does not care about damaging your fishing sunglasses.
-Salty air and water create heavy moisture inviting rust and corrosion to run free.
+Salty air and water create heavy moisture inviting rust and corrosion to run free, so you need your sunglasses to be durable.
 Metal sunglasses tend to corrode the fastest, provide the lowest amount of protection and coverage and also bend in the heat.
 Similarly, acetate, a type of plastic, is not recommended because if its ease of bending in the heat due to the meal core.
 Instead, the best material option is a blend of nylon.
 Nylon is known as polyamides, co-polyamides, and gliamides.
 One main attribute of nylon is that it can withstand extreme heat, hot or cold, and keep the same shape so you never have the sunglasses morphing out-of-place.
 Another attribute is how lightweight it is.

 Our last key feature is something that may seem obvious but many people overlook it.
 Your fishing sunglasses MUST BE comfortable.
 Imagine packing and preparing for a long fishing trip with your dad.
 You get the boat prepped, make sure you have enough bait for the day, check the lines and get out on the water, to only find yourself taking off your sunglasses after 45 mins because of how uncomfortable they are.
 Now you have a headache from the sunglasses being uncomfortable, the glare is blinding you.
 The fishing experience ruined.

 So how do we stop this bad fishing experience from happening?
-Simple, we find sunglasses that are the proper size, the temples are snug but do not press against the side of your head, and have a rubberized material along the temples & nose bridge.
-First, an 8-base wrap-around design is the best sunglass design for all day use and ensures the sunglasses never fall off.
-Second, many fishing sunglasses use a nylon material that is lightweight and again comfortable for all day use.
+Simple, we find sunglasses that are the proper size, the temples are snug but do not press against the side of your head, and have grip along the temples & nose bridge.
+These will keep your sunglasses optically aligned even if you get a huge tug on your line.
+For all-day use, an 8-base design maximizes comfort and ensures the sunglasses will never fall off.
+Also, many fishing sunglasses use a nylon material that is lightweight and again comfortable to wear for long periods.

 Sunglasses are all about the lenses.
 From whether or not to polarize to the types of materials and coatings can be applied, lenses have an incredible about of tech in such a small piece of equipment.
 When it comes to fishing sunglasses, it is crucial to have a polarized lens made from scratch resistant materials with a mirror finish to keep the most light out while still enhancing your fishing experience.
 The last piece of the puzzle to choose from is the color of the lens.

 Polarized lenses are a must for any fishing sunglass.
 Why?
 Well, when sunlight first comes down it is a vertical wavelength, but when it reflects off of the water or shiny object it is redirected into horizontal wavelength, which our eyes translate as a glare.
-Polarized lenses filter out these horizontal wavelengths so you can see clearly.
+Polarized lenses filter out these horizontal wavelengths so you can see clearly through the water's reflective surface.
 Now you can track the fish at a deeper level, tie your hooks on with no glare interference, and most importantly enjoy your day on the water with optical clarity.

 There are three main types of lens materials: Polycarbonate, Glass, and Trivex.
 Each has its benefits and drawbacks.
 For instance, polycarbonate is super safe, shatter resistant and lightweight, but it is easy to scratch.
 Glass, on the other hand, is the most durable, clearest, and doesn't scratch but, is heavier and can shatter.
 Finally, Trivex is in the middle of both of these two extremes.
 They are harder to scratch than Polycarb lenses but equally lightweight.